hoodenkiy/peaksweare-workout-app/README.md

 ## Submission
 Please submit your test as an emailed zip file (please do not include the node_modules folder) or link to a private repo or private file sharing system.
 You can also provide a hosted link or it can run locally.

+#Issues and Suggestions For Improvement

+##Algorithm Accuracy
+-Your algorithm was efficient, and it was nearly correct, but it was still of by up to 10% Algorithm accuracy could have easily verified and improved with unit tests, but no tests were included
+##Separation of Concerns
+In calculateBestEffort, you have hard coded all of the channel names (power, heart rate, distance) at multiple points in the code.
+This will be hard to maintain in the future if we add more channels to the system.
+'How to calculate a moving average' is a separate concern from 'what channels do we care about', and should be separated in the code.
+##Attention to Small Details
+Original code test instructions asked for 1,5,10,15,20 minute intervals, but 15 was missing from solution Five minute interval button was broken due to typo (calcugslateBestEffort)Feedback for improvement